Pain Management (MSc)

 There are pathways available to suit the needs of primary, secondary and tertiary care professionals.

 Approximately forty places are offered each year and the majority of students are self-funded, though some obtain awards from charities and trusts.
-The course takes two years to complete inclusive of the dissertation component (9 months for the Postgraduate Certificate level; 9 months for the Postgraduate Diploma level and a further six months for the dissertation stage) spanning just over two academic years.
+The course takes two years to complete inclusive of the dissertation component (9 months for the Postgraduate Certificate stage; 9 months for the Postgraduate Diploma stage and a further six months for the dissertation stage).

 There are no residential components in this course as it is purely e-Learning - so there is no requirement to travel to Cardiff for course purposes.
 In order to undertake the course the applicant must have constant and reliable internet access (preferably broadband) and have basic computer literacy skills.
 The IT knowledge or ability required to undertake the course is by no means advanced but applicants must be comfortable with using the internet and Microsoft Word at a basic level and with this method of learning (e-Learning).

 Students will access the modules through the medium of Learning Central which is Cardiff University’s Virtual Learning Environment (or VLE) which delivers the course materials.
-This is accessible via all forms of computer (desk top / lap top / tablet), smart phones.
+This is accessible via all forms of computer (desktop/ laptop/ tablet).

 Approximately 10-15 hours per week required on independent learning and assessment.
 As the programme is purely e-Learning there are no direct contact hours with the programme team.
-To support students in their learning, the course team are available 09.00-17.00 Monday-Friday (excluding certain holiday periods) and we guarantee to respond to student queries within two working days.
+To support students in their learning, the course team are available 09:00-17:00 Monday-Friday (UK time), excluding certain holiday periods, and we endeavour to respond to student queries within two working days.